RedPenguin101/modelling-framework/README.md

 Start the REPL following the Calva instructions.
 Now you're ready to start building the model.

-### Translating the above model definitiosn into the DSL
+### Translating the above model definition into the DSL
 We're going to translate the model we defined:

 ```